EhsnFrzdnia/Quantum-Computing/README.md

 # Quantum-Computing
-All of Simulations about Quantum Computing and Steganography by this logic can be proceedable.
+All of Simulations about Quantum Computing and Steganography by this logic can be proceeding.